ChenKB91/physic-project/README.md

 # TO DO
 ~~fix "ball stuck on side"~~  done ver 1.2
-add more balls
+add more balls.
 add ball&ball collision